sksaifuddin/jedi-journey/README.md

 I'll also try to make notes and write a breif summary of the books I read so that I can remember and revise them when I need :fire::fire:.

 Let the Journey Begin :rocket::sailboat::airplane: .....

+** MAY THE FORCE BE WITH YOU **

 ## November - 2019